bradwilson/ansible-dev-pc/README.md

 failed to start daemon: Error initializing network controller: error obtaining controller instance: unable to add return rule in DOCKER-ISOLATION-STAGE-1 chain:  (iptables failed: iptables --wait -A DOCKER-ISOLATION-STAGE-1 -j RETURN: iptables v1.8.7 (nf_tables):  RULE_APPEND failed (No such file or directory): rule in chain DOCKER-ISOLATION-STAGE-1 (exit status 4))
 ```

 That means you need to enable `iptables-legacy` for Docker networking to function properly (your distro is likely using something else, like `iptables-nft` as indicated in the error message above).
-I've noticed this the most with Debian 10+ and Ubuntu 21.10+.
+I've noticed this the most with Ubuntu 21.10+.
 Run these command:

 ```shell
 $ sudo update-alternatives --set iptables /usr/sbin/iptables-legacy